Data Mining: Why is it Important for Data Analytics?

 Data mining best practices

-Businesses should employ the following data mining best practices to obtain the best insights and avoid hindrance:
+Businesses should employ the following best practices to obtain the better insights and avoid hindrance:

 - Data Preservation: For effective data mining, all raw data should be preserved in a data lake or warehouse.